PatriciaDaher/Project3-Luxurybags/README.md

    (For Windows, if python3 doesn't work, try python or py instead.)

-4. To `Access the server: Open your web browser and navigate Open a browser and go to: http://localhost:8000 or http://127.0.0.1:8000
+4. To `Access the server: Open your web browser and navigate Open a browser and go to any of these or the link provided: http://localhost:8000 or http://127.0.0.1:8000

 ### Interactive Features